oVirt/ovirt-site/source/event/workshop/global-workshops.html.md

 #### LinuxCon North America 2012 Workshop Details

-*   The workshop is free of charge for the first 50 registrants.
-We will look at adding additional participant slots based on demand.
+*   The workshop is free of charge for registrants.
 *   Attendees registering for LinuxCon North America via the workshop registration link above receive discounted attendance to LinuxCon North America.
 *   Attendees who have already registered for LinuxCon North America via the main conference registration page can simply edit their existing registration to add on the oVirt Workshop.
 *   Beverage breaks and lunch will be provided to all attendees.

 #### LinuxCon North America 2012 Outstanding Action Items

-*   Create workshop overview description.
-*   Create workshop agenda.
-*   Create workshop session abstracts.
-*   Determine instructors for the workshop & assing them to particular sessions.
-*   Submit all information the Linux Foundation for printed materials and website.

-While we have not yet been given a deadline for these action items, it would be best to get the information together sooner rather than later.
+*   Add additional participants to LCNA workshop agenda.
+Expecting abstract from NetApp; have determined that additional sessions can be added with no issues per Linux Foundation.

 ## Red Hat Bangalore Campus Workshop